Tanks of the Israel Defense Forces: Pre-independence

 Before Israel gained independence in 1948, neither Israel nor the Arab nations surrounding it had many tanks.
-The Arabs and the Israelis had to find their weapons through arms dealers or from any country that would supply them.
+They both had to obtain their weapons through arms dealers or from any country that would supply them.

-The first armored tanks and vehicles in Israel were, like many other countries, imported or based on others' designs; but eventually developed their own.
-But in Israel, plans to import them began before the country was even formed, and rudimentary armoured cars and trucks were prepared in secret.
-The Palmach was an elite fighting force of the Haganah, the underground army of the Yishuv (Jewish community) and had been established on 15 May 1941.
-By the outbreak of the Israeli War for Independence in 1948, it consisted of over 2,000 men and women in three fighting brigades.
+The first Israeli armoured tanks and vehicles were, as was the case of many other countries, imported or based on others' designs, but they eventually developed their own.
+In Israel, plans were made to import them before the country was even formed, and rudimentary armoured cars and trucks were prepared in secret.

-Following the United Nations General Assembly vote for the Partition Plan for Palestine on 29 November 1947, the Jewish forces started to build and procure mobile armoured cars and supply trucks and to purchase and bring in tanks and a large number of half-tracks to prepare for the termination of the British Mandate and Israeli proclamation of statehood on 14 May 1948.
-During this period, the Jewish and Arab communities under the British Mandate clashed with only light arms, while the British intervened only on an occasional basis during their withdrawal.
+Following the United Nations General Assembly vote for the Partition Plan for Palestine on 29 November 1947, the Jewish forces started to build and procure mobile armoured cars and supply trucks and to purchase and bring in tanks and a large number of half-tracks to prepare for the termination of the British Mandate and the Israeli proclamation of statehood on 14 May 1948.
+During this period, the Jewish and Arab communities under the British Mandate clashed with only light arms, while the British intervened only occasionally during their withdrawal.